-1. Data Entry: - The input activity in transaction processing systems involves a data entry process.
+- 1. Data Entry: The input activity in transaction processing systems involves a data entry process.
 In this process, data is captured, or collected by recording, coding, and editing activities.
 Then the data may be converted to a form that can be entered into a computer system.
-Data entry activities have always been a bottleneck in the use of computers for transaction processing.

-2. Transaction Processing: - Transaction processing systems process data in two ways.
+Data entry activities have always been a bottleneck in the use of computers for transaction processing. - 2.
+Transaction Processing: Transaction processing systems process data in two ways. - a) Batch processing In a batch processing system, transaction data is accumulated over a period of time and processed periodically.
+For example paying by cheque.